 Peter is a Fellow in the Academy of Wilderness Medicine, a UK qualified Doctor with a particular interest in Pre Hospital, Expedition and Hyperbaric Medicine, as well as extensive experience and qualifications as an Expedition Medic.
-Prior to becoming a Doctor, Peter was an outdoor instructor operating from an outdoor activity centre based on an island off western Scotland - specialisms included Survival training.
+Prior to becoming a Doctor, Peter was an outdoor instructor and qualified Mountain Leader, operating from an outdoor activity centre based on a remote island off the west coast of Scotland - specialisms included Survival training.
 With cave diving experience, Everest ascent expeditions, qualifying as a Doctor and receiving his Diploma in Mountain Medicine, Peter spent a year with the British Antarctic Survey where he was station medic on South Georgia, a stone's throw from Antarctica.
 In preparation for deployment he spent an intensive 6 months undertaking remote area medical training with the British Antarctic Survey Medical Unit - probably the most thorough remote area medical training course in the world.
 Peter sits on the Wilderness Medical Society Expedition Medicine Committee and is a fellow of the Royal Geographical Society and a member of the prestigious Explorer's Club.

 Qualified Mountain Leader and avid traveller (with experience of Jungle, Desert, Mountain and Arctic environments).
 Peter has worked as an expedition leader, including taking clients to Everest basecamp.
 His later, personal, ascent of Everest took him to within 500m of the peak when he decided to halt the ascent due to a health issue relating to one of the Sherpas and, to his credit, prioritised the safe return of the guide.